Logic of Autonomous Dynamical Systems

 Job advert

-Alexander von Humdolt Professorship awarded
+Alexander von Humboldt Professorship awarded

-Andre Platzer receives the honour of the Alexander von Humboldt professorship for artifical intelligence, Germany’s most highly endowed international research award.
+André Platzer receives the honour of the Alexander von Humboldt Professorship for Artifical Intelligence, Germany’s most highly endowed international research award.
 With this award, the Alexander von Humboldt Foundation honors internationally leading researchers of all disciplines.

 To the KIT announcement